prog4biol/pfb2019/README.md

 - A set is unordered
 - A set is a collection of data with no duplicate elements.
-- Common uses include membership testing and eliminating duplicate entries.
+- Common uses include looking for differences and eliminating duplicates in data sets.

 Curly braces or the set() function can be used to create sets.
 Note: to create an empty set you have to use set(), not {}; the latter creates an empty dictionary.